Metrizable uniform spaces: Uniform ANRs

 (c) Lipschitz, and 1-Lipschitz ANRs and ARs have been studied (see \cite{La}).
 Note that a Lipschitz A[N]R is a metric uniform A[N]R; in particular, Lipschitz ANRs are uniform ANRs, and bounded Lipschitz ARs are uniform ARs.
 According to \cite[p.\ 65]{I5}, 1-dimensional topologically complete ARs are metrizable as 1-Lipschitz ARs (see \cite{Pl} for a proof in the compact case).
 On the other hand, Isbell showed that 2-dimensional non-collapsible compact polyhedra are not metrizable as 1-Lipschitz ARs \cite{I5}.
 It appears to be unknown whether every ANR is homeomorphic to a Lipschitz ANR (cf.\ \cite{Ho3}).
 However, Hohti showed that every LC$_n$ compactum can be remetrized so as to be Lipschitz $n$-LC for all $n>0$ \cite{Ho3}. \end{remark}

 \begin{remark} We mention some facts relating to semi-uniform ANRs.

 (a) Similarly to the proof of Theorem \ref{LCU+Hahn}, a metrizable uniform space is a semi-uniform ANR if and only if it is semi-uniformly locally contractible and satisfies the weak Hahn property.
 We call a metric space $M$ {\it semi-uniformly locally contractible} if for each $\eps>0$ there exists a $\delta>0$ such that every two $\delta$-close continuous maps of a metrizable topological space into $M$ are $\eps$-homotopic.
 (That semi-uniform ANRs satisfy this property but not conversely was observed by Michael \cite{Mi}.)
 We say that $M$ satisfies the {\it weak Hahn property} if for each $\eps>0$ there exists a $\delta>0$ such that for every $\gamma>0$, every $(\gamma,\delta)$-continuous map $f$ of a metric space $N$ into $M$ is $\eps$-close to a continuous map.
-(Note that the metric on $N$ is irrelevant, and the hypothesis on $f$ is equivalent to saying that for every convergent sequence $(x_n)$ in $N$, the set of limit points of the sequence $(f(x_n))$ has diameter $<\delta$.)
+(Note that the metric on $N$ is irrelevant, and the hypothesis on $f$ is equivalent to saying that for every convergent sequence $(x_n)$ in $N$, the set of cluster points of the sequence $(f(x_n))$ has diameter $<\delta$.)

-(b) Similarly to the proof of Theorem \ref{rfd-ANR}, the following are equivalent for a finite dimensional metrizable uniform space $X$: (i) $X$ is a semi-uniform ANR; (ii) $X$ is semi-uniformly locally contractible; (iii) for each $\eps>0$ there exists a $\delta>0$ such that every continuous map $S^n\to X$ with image of diameter $\le\delta$ bounds a continuous map $B^{n+1}\to X$ with image of diameter $\le\eps$. \end{remark}
+(b) Similarly to the proof of Theorem \ref{rfd-ANR}, the following are equivalent for a uniformly finite dimensional metric space $X$: (i) $X$ is a semi-uniform ANR; (ii) $X$ is semi-uniformly locally contractible; (iii) for each $\eps>0$ there exists a $\delta>0$ such that every continuous map $S^n\to X$ with image of diameter $\le\delta$ bounds a continuous map $B^{n+1}\to X$ with image of diameter $\le\eps$. \end{remark}